beet-software/dorm/dorm/README.md

 ## Usage

+> **Note**: This is a section that explains the *theoretical* concept of dORM.
+It uses the
+> ideas and abstract principles related to dORM, rather than the practical uses of it.
+You
+> can automatize all of the steps below using code generation, provided by `dorm_annotations`
+> and `dorm_generator`.
+If you are interested on how dORM works behind the scenes, keep reading!

 A database schema in this framework is split into two classes: its data and its model.
 The schema data contains all the data used by the real world to represent it, while the schema model also contains the relationship between other schema models.